Ye and the surrounding area offer many interesting sites and activities. Starlight can arrange day trips to any of the following locations:

 Shorter tours to 1 destination are 15,000 kyat.

 3 wheeled tuk-tuk, private car or open-back small truck (vehicle depends on availability).
 Prices include driver.
 Might require a guide as well (for an extra charge), depending on your destination and the driver’s English skills.
-Prices are for round-trip and time spent at destination.

 Getting around… We will arrange for transportation wherever you’d like, either by motorbike or car.
 We rent motorbikes to experienced drivers as well, but availability is limited.